Pete Larson (American football)

-Harry Peter Larson, III (born May 30, 1944) is an American former football running back in the National Football League (NFL) for the Washington Redskins.
-He played high school football for the Paxton Mustangs in Paxton, Illinois, one year for the Loomis Chaffee School (Windsor, CT) Pelicans and college football at Cornell University.
+Harry Peter Larson, III (born May 30, 1944) is an American former professional football player who was a running back for the Washington Redskins of the National Football League (NFL).
+He played high school football for the Paxton Mustangs in Paxton, Illinois, one year for the Loomis Chaffee School (Windsor, CT) Pelicans and college football for the Cornell Big Red.
 During his senior year at Cornell, Larson was elected to the Sphinx Head Society.